philgyford/ansible-multi-django/README.md

 (`myproject` is the same as the `name` variable in the `apps` config, above.)

 Note that `manage.py` must have `#!/usr/bin/env python` as its shebang, and must be executable.

-### Logs

-Nginx and Gunicorn logs for each app are in `/home/deploy/.pyenv/versions/appname/logs/`, assuming `deploy` is the deploy user name.

 ## Vagrant